Analytical, Inorganic, Organic and Physical Chemistry

 A Ph.D. candidate must submit an original research proposal and successfully pass an oral defense of that proposal in their second or third year of study.
 After consulting with their Advisory Committee, the student selects a suitable subject for investigation, completes a literature survey, outlines the method of approach, and suggests possible results and conclusions.
 The oral defense of this proposal is conducted by the student's Advisory Committee with other faculty in attendance.
 The proposal must be defended within three months following completion of the cumulative examinations.

-The Department of Chemistry offers a Ph.D in Polymer Science and the Polymer Science/Plastics Engineering Option.
-The Polymer Science/Plastics Engineering Option doctoral program is organized jointly with the Department of Plastics Engineering.
-The program is designed to provide students with a background in advanced course work and laboratory techniques that will prepare them to carry out an original investigation leading to an acceptable contribution to the body of contemporary knowledge in the fields of macromolecules or plastics.
+Students in the Ph.D Program int eh Department of Chemistry may elect the Polymer Science Option.
+The Polymer Science doctoral program is designed to provide students with a background in advanced course work and laboratory techniques that will prepare them to carry out an original investigation leading to an acceptable contribution to the body of contemporary knowledge in the fields of macromolecules.

 Plan of Program